Selling Your Home in California: Legal Aspects You Need to Know

 Getting the right buyer for your home can make a big difference in how quickly it sells.
 Take a look at these:

-- Knowing the Asbestos Laws: If you live in California, pick an agent who knows the asbestos laws.
+- Knowing the Asbestos Laws: If you live in California, pick an agent who knows the laws.
 This will make the paperwork and reports go more quickly.

 Managing Asbestos Remediation and Removal